Causal Temporal Reasoning for Markov Decision Processes: PCFTL: a Probabilistic Temporal Logic with Interventions, Counterfactuals and Causal Effects

-\paragraph{Nested properties.} The complication when the path sub-formula $\phi$ contains, in turn, probabilistic (or counterfactual) operators is that the satisfaction of $\phi$ cannot be determined by a single execution and is in turn subject to type-1 and type-2 errors.
-There are ways to ensure \textit{a-priori} error bounds in the nested case as well, but since we are not immediately concerned with nested properties in our experiments, we refer the reader to~\cite{younes2006statistical,legay2010statistical} for more details.
-However, the total number of observations to sample grows exponentially with the depth in the formula's syntax tree of the nested operator.
+We take a statistical model checking approach~\cite{younes2006statistical,legay2010statistical} to decide satisfaction of our properties, i.e., based on Monte-Carlo sampling of the Gumbel-Max SCM model.
+We leave the investigation of numerical-symbolic decision procedures for future work.

-\paragraph{Numerical-symbolic approaches.} We leave the investigation of numerical-symbolic decision procedures for future work.
-A possible strategy is to construct the counterfactual MDP explicitly, with the caveat of augmenting the state space of the MDP with a variable denoting the position in the counterfactual path (or a sink value if outside the counterfactual path).
-For each augmented state $(s,i)$ we would need to compute the categorical transition probabilities by using the inferred distribution for the Gumbel variables at step $i$ of the path, i.e., $P((G_{s,i})_{s\in \states}^{i}\mid \tau)$.
-Such an approach is appealing because then one can use off-the-shelf model checking algorithms for MDPs~\cite{kwiatkowska2011prism,hensel2022probabilistic}, including precise algorithms for synthesizing optimal policies.
-However, such a construction might be expensive for large state spaces and relies anyway on an approximation of the true (unknown) posterior $P((G_{s,i})_{s\in \states}^{i}\mid \tau)$, which is non-identifiable as discussed in Section~\ref{sec:scm_mdp_encoding}.
+We restrict to non-nested properties, i.e., those where path sub-formulas $\phi$ don't contain in turn counterfactual operators, even though we allow for arbitrary nesting of temporal operators in $\phi$.
+The complication with nested formulas is that the satisfaction of $\phi$ cannot be determined by a single execution and is subject to statistical errors.
+There are ways to compute \textit{a-priori} error bounds in the nested case as well~\cite{younes2006statistical,legay2010statistical}, but the approach remains inefficient because it requires a number of realizations exponential in the depth of the nested operator.
+For space reasons, we provide a complete description of the statistical model checking procedures in Appendix~\ref{app:decision}.